 Q. Can I have my kitten spayed or neutered before it comes home?

 A. Yes you can.
 Our vet will spay or neuter at 16 weeks of age.
 The cost of the surgery will be paid by the new owner.
 I recommend waiting until your kitten is six months old.
 Our vet has told us this is his recommendation.

 A. NO Siamese cats are not meant to be kept outside, never mind the risk of having one of these beauties stolen, the average life span of an outside cat is considerably lower then an inside cat.

 A. We accept personal checks for deposits that are sent at least two weeks before the kitten is ready to leave home.
 Due to fraud with money orders For any balance due after that point I require cash.
 NO exceptions.

 Q. Do you accept deposits for kittens?

 A. Yes, we will accept a deposit/holding fee to hold kittens. $300 is requested, and a personal check is acceptable.
-We will not accept deposits unless we believe that we will have a kitten for you within a short period of time.
+We will not accept deposits unless we believe that we will have a kitten for you within a reasonable amount of time.
 We will NOT hold a kitten without a deposit, no exceptions!
-Deposits are non-refundable, but may be transferred to another kitten of your choice
+Deposits are non-refundable, but may be transferred to another kitten of your choice.